The Debt Recovery Act

 The Data Protection Authority Statute Book

-A foreign company wishing to operate debt recovery activity in Sweden need to have a license.
-The Data Protection Authority has a duty under the Debth Recovery Act to ensure that licences are only given to and retained by those who are fit to hold them.
+A foreign company wishing to operate debt recovery activity in Sweden need to have a permit.
+The Data Protection Authority has a duty under the Debth Recovery Act to ensure that permits are only given to and retained by those who are fit to hold them.

 For those who run or are about to start a business.
 On this website three government agencies have brought together and structured information and services of value to you.
 Find your way using the headings Considering, Starting, Running, Developing and Closing down.